top of page

 You might recognise things like:

-• Manual steps sitting in the middle of “automated” workflows
+• manual steps sitting inside “automated” workflows

-AI doesn’t really fix this on its own.
+AI doesn’t really solve this on its own.

 What better looks like in operations